dougbutner/web-4/README.md

 		},
 		...
 	}

-	// Finally, ranges of values are hashed, that value is returned
-	// For this to work, an object containing every single possible hashed value must be stored on an authentication server for the user return sha256(rangedBioData); // Biosecret as hashed value }
+	// For this to work, an object containing every single possible hashed value must be stored on an authentication server for each datatype.

+	// Finally, ranges of values are hashed, that value is returned return sha256(processedBioData); // Biosecret as hashed value

+}

 ```